Location: 4511 Patriot Circle, Fairfax, Virginia.

 Founded: Founded in 1985 as the School of Information Technology & Engineering

-Thirty-five years ago, the school was one of the first to offer specialized information security and assurance programs, and it holds the distinction of having one of the first U.S. recognized civilian center of excellence in this field.
-Today the school’s programs continue that tradition by launching the world’s first bachelor’s degree in Cyber Security Engineering.
+In 1985 the College of Engineering and Computing’s predecessor, the School of IT and Engineering, was one of the first schools to offer specialized information security and assurance programs, and it holds the distinction of having one of the first U.S.-recognized civilian centers of excellence in this field.
+Today the colleges’s educational programs and research endeavors continue that tradition by fostering multidisciplinary research and encouraging cross departmental educational programs and teaching.

 Because our school is located in the heart of the East Coast's most active tech corridor, our undergraduate and graduate students have unparalleled access to the nation's top innovators.